 Modern society is increasingly being designed for convenience.
 Sliced fruit and pre-cut vegetables packaged in plastic bags or plastic cups are popping up on shelves everywhere.
 It’s convenient, but is it really saving shoppers that much time and effort?
 If you have the time and the facilities, it’s much better to buy whole fruit and slice/prepare it yourself at work or home.

-Planning meals in advance and doing a weekly grocery shop will also help avoid the need to buy convenience produce and thus reduce the total required packaging.
+Planning meals in advance and doing a weekly grocery shop will also help.
+It should avoid the need to buy convenience produce and thus reduce the total required packaging.

 Buy Recyclable Packaging